-There will days, when you feel homesick.
+There will days when you feel homesick.
 It is a reality of an immigrant’s life.
-You will miss your parents, home you grew up in, people you love, and familiar childhood places.
+You will miss your parents, the home you grew up in, people you love, and familiar childhood places.

 More often than I am willing to admit, I feel that way too.
 There are days when I just have to feel my mom`s arms around me, feel her warmth, hear her voice and just be in her presence.
 There are days when I spend hours molding over what would I say to my dad when we see each other next time.
 I miss them both terribly.

 When the feeling comes I follow the four steps process we discussed in the post: I accept my feelings, I call a friend to share, I write in my journal to remember and let go of my feelings.
 Lastly, I put on my running shoes and go for a run to clear my head.
 It is not perfect, but it does work….
 You will feel better too…

 Copyright © Logio Solutions LLC 2018.
 All rights reserved.